-Ecuador banks most fireworks from the Galapagos archipelago
+Ecuador bans most fireworks from the Galapagos archipelago

-LIMA, Peru (AP) — Ecuador's government is banning most fireworks in the Galapagos archipelago due to damage caused to the islands' wildlife from the sounds of explosions, including heart problems and nervous stress.
+LIMA, Peru (AP) — Ecuador's government on Friday banned most fireworks in the Galapagos archipelago due to damage caused to the islands' wildlife from the sounds of explosions, including heart problems and nervous stress.

 Lorena Tapia is the president of the Government Council of Galapagos.
 She says on her official Twitter account that the new rule bars the entry, sale and distribution of any fireworks that cause noise on the archipelago's 13 main islands and at least 17 islets that lie about 1,000 kilometers (620 miles) out in the Pacific.